 Readability checkers are great tools, but…

 We can’t be ruled by them or uncritically trust the scores.
-Word length and sentence length alone can’t indicate how accessible writing is (especially when different checkers score words and sentences differently).
+Most readability checkers will measure things like word and sentence length.
+But those measures alone can’t indicate how accessible content is (especially when different checkers score words and sentences differently).

 It’s why when we audit writing, we don’t rely solely on automated checkers.
 We pair professional writers with our own Accessibility Index scorecard.